scu-zjz/IMDLBenCo-doc/docs/guide/quickstart/4_save_images.md

-# Case Four: Inference and Save a Dataset's Mask and Label for Observation and Subsequent Use
+# Case Four: Inference and Save a Dataset's Mask and Label
 We believe that the fastest way to learn is through "Learn by Doing" (learning by doing), so we will help users quickly get started with a few cases.

 Overall, IMDL-BenCo assists you in quickly completing the development of image tampering detection research projects through command line calls similar to `git` and `conda`.
 If you have learned front-end technologies like vue, understanding the design paradigm of IMDLBenCo in the same way as vue-cli will be very easy.